RV Grey Water and Black Water Tanks Check-Up

-Why and How to Clean Your RV Water Tanks?
+How to Clean Your RV Water Tanks?

 In a word, the water tanks in your RV are ESSENTIAL.
 But what is the difference between tanks?
 The water used for showering, cooking, washing dishes, and any other water needs is grey water.
 Whereas the black water tank is used alongside the toilet!

 Just like having your car serviced, you HAVE to clean your RV tanks!
 If you don't clean your tanks, or check up on them regularly, it could have dire consequences for your RV!
 Here are a few helpful tips on how to properly check up on your black and grey water tanks.

 Whenever you empty your grey, or black water tanks, you should always remember to do the black tank first.
 Because the black water tank is not as "clean" as the grey water tank, the water from the grey tank can help to flush out the remaining waste in the RV emptying tube.

 Here are the steps you need to take:

 - Attach hose on exterior of RV

 - Open tank valve